 When people ask, “What is better Photoshop or Lightroom?” they ask the wrong question.

 The two programs complement each other.
 Lightroom is ideal for its speed and efficiency while Photoshop is perfect for very specific advanced tasks.
 You, as a photographer, get to decide the ratio between Photoshop and Lightroom for your editing needs.

 In my case, I use Photoshop when I need to clean up photographs by masking or removing an ugly tree branch, for example, or replacing the boring sky by compositing two photographs together.

 But, as I mentioned before, when you are just starting all you need is Lightroom.

 This question is one that I asked a lot and is driven by the misconception that professional editing tools are too expensive and unaffordable.

-Now, you can buy the standalone version of Lightroom for around $150, which is an incredible deal if you compare Lightroom price to the price of photo equipment.
-Another option is to get the Adobe Creative Cloud Photography plan which comes with Lightroom + Photoshop and costs only $10 per month.
+Now you can get the Adobe Creative Cloud Photography Plan which comes with Lightroom + Photoshop and costs only $10 per month.
 I think this is an incredibly smart move by Adobe to attract amateurs to its professional tools.

 Since we covered boring theory and the basics, it is time to have fun and start learning Lightroom

 1 thought on “What is Lightroom and What is it Used For?”